We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 What Is a Plant Subscription Box?

 Plant subscription boxes offer deliveries of various kinds of plants—some suitable for outdoors, some for indoors—at monthly or quarterly intervals.
-They’re a great way for beginners to get started with a home garden, and most companies offer some kind of program specifically geared toward users with little to no experience caring for greenery.
-In most cases, the plant subscription company acts as a curator, choosing species that fit with the customer's skill level and style preferences, and as a resource, sharing information in each delivery about how to care for the plant after it arrives.
+Most companies offer options for beginners to get started with a home garden, even with little to no experience caring for greenery.
+The service acts as a curator, choosing specific plant species for the customer's skill level, style preferences, and location.

 What’s Included in a Plant Subscription Box?

-To choose the best plant subscription boxes, we scoured dozens of offerings around the web, looking for boxes that had clear quality standards, straightforward subscription models, and a decent variety of species on offer.
+To choose the best plant subscription boxes, we scoured dozens of offerings around the web, looking for boxes that had clear quality standards, straightforward subscription models, and a decent variety of species to offer.
 We also heavily weighed online reviews, taking special note when customers raved about good customer service or excellent plant condition—and eliminating subscriptions with unresolved reports of dead or damaged shipments.
 We compared each top subscription box based on its price, number of plants included per box, and the types of plants available to find the best options.